ERA Green Hydrogen Fellowships for international Master students • DAAD

 Duration of the funding

-The fellowships are awarded for the duration of the standard period of study for the chosen programme (up to a maximum of 24 months).
+The fellowships are awarded for the duration of the standard period of study for the chosen programme (up to a maximum of 18 months).
 Please state the entire period for which you wish to apply for funding in your application.
-For example, if you are planning a 2-year degree programme, you must directly indicate two years as the desired fellowship duration in your application.
-After the first year of study, your academic achievements will be assessed in a further funding procedure.
+For example, if you are planning a 3-semester degree programme, you must directly indicate 18 months as the desired fellowship duration in your application.
+After the first year of study, your academic achievements will be assessed in a review process.
 If this shows that you will successfully complete your programme within a reasonable period of time, the fellowship will continue as planned.

 The fellowship covers: